-When a school hits rock bottom, with only 12 per cent of its pupils graduating, how should a supervisory team respond?
+When a school hits rock bottom, with only 13 per cent of its pupils graduating for university, how should a supervisory team respond?
 In his second article on bridging the achievement gap in Israeli schools, Gil Pereg outlines the pillars of change

 An alarmingly wide gap in achievement between advantaged and dis-advantaged students has led to the creation of the Darca Network.
 In the first of a series of articles, its founding CEO, Gil Pereg, analyses why their approach is showing some serious success.